-However, due to the passing of the Royal Decree Law in 2012, anyone with an income greater than €18,000 a year should now pay half the cost of the medication.
-Those who make less than €18,000 will pay up to 40% and pensioners making less than this amount will need to pay 10% with a maximum monthly payment of €8.
+However, according to the Royal Decree-Law of 2019, anyone with an income greater than €18,000 a year should now pay half the cost of the medication.
+Those who make less than €18,000 will pay up to 40% and pensioners making less than this amount will need to pay 10%, with a maximum monthly payment of €8.